 When you attend at court, please add your name to the sign-up sheet if you would like our services – the sign up sheet is at reception in the FLIC office.
 Typically, you will be seen on a first-come basis unless there is a legal conflict with one of the roster lawyers, or the court requests assistance.
 While the program aims to help as many litigants as is reasonably possible, you may be asked to return another day if there are several clients ahead of you.

-If you wish to retain the ASC lawyer, you will be asked to complete a Form to provide information about your case, and if you agree, a Consent form requesting your participation in follow-up research.
+If you wish to retain the ASC lawyer, you will be asked to complete a Form to provide information about your case.

 The ASC lawyer will verify your identity and do a preliminary check to ensure that he or she will not be in conflict acting for you.
 Next, the lawyer and you will discuss the service(s) you are requesting and confirm an estimate of the time required to provide those services.
 If you agree on terms, you will sign a Retainer agreement.